marc2332/freya/crates/elements/src/_docs/events/globalkeydown.md

-The `keydown` event fires when the user starts pressing any key.
+The `globalkeydown` event fires when the user starts pressing any key.

 Event Data: [`KeyboardData`](crate::events::KeyboardData)